HumanSignal/label-studio/docs/source/guide/stats.md

 - For text annotations, the span is defined by the `start` and `end` keys.
 - For hypertext annotations, the span is defined by the `startOffset` and `endOffset` keys.
 - For paragraphs of dialogue annotations, the span is defined by the `startOffset` and `endOffset` keys.

+#### Intersection over union with time series

+Intersection over Union (IoU) for time series data evaluates the overlap between two labeled regions within the time series.
+Here's how it works:

+1. **Identify Regions**: Determine the start and end points of the labeled regions in the time series data.
+2. **Calculate Intersection**: Find the overlapping duration between the two regions.
+3. **Calculate Union**: Determine the total duration covered by both regions.
+4. **Compute IoU**: Divide the intersection duration by the union duration.

+For example, if you have two regions:
+- Region A: (0, 20)
+- Region B: (10, 30)
+The intersection is (10, 20) with a duration of 10 units, and the union is (0, 30) with a duration of 30 units.
+The IoU would be 10/30 = 0.33.

 #### Intersection over union with other metrics
 The IoU metric can be combined with other metrics.
 Several metrics in Label Studio Enterprise use IoU to establish initial agreement across annotations, then computes the [precision](#precision-example), [recall](#recall-example), or [F1-score](#f1-score-example) for the IoU values above a specific threshold.
 Text IoU can also include the [edit distance algorithm](#edit-distance-algorithm-example).